Department of Geology and Geophysics

 Geology, BS, Beloit College, 1982

-Student research is synergistic with the many new and ongoing projects at the University of Wyoming that address fundamental science underlying fluid-rock interactions and geologic carbon sequestration.
-Candidates with a background or interest and aptitude for geochemistry are encouraged to apply.
-Candidates familiar with quantitative geochemical analysis and/or experimental geochemistry are especially encouraged to apply.
-Research can begin as soon as June 1, 2012.
+Our research is synergistic with the many new and ongoing projects at the University of Wyoming.
+Candidates with a background or interest and aptitude for geochemistry are encouraged to contact me.
+Candidates familiar with quantitative geochemical analysis and/or experimental geochemistry are especially encouraged to contact me.

 Kaszuba, John P., Navarre-Sitchler, Alexis, Thyne, Geoffrey, Chopping, Curtis, and Meuzelaar, Tom, 2011, Supercritical carbon dioxide and sulfur in the Madison Limestone: A natural analog in southwest Wyoming for geologic carbon–sulfur co-sequestration: Earth and Planetary Science Letters, v.
 309, p.
 131–140.
 [PDF]

 Kaszuba, John P., Viswanathan, Hari, Carey, J. William, 2011, Relative stability and significance of dawsonite and aluminum minerals in geologic carbon sequestration: Geophysical Research Letters, v.
 38, L08404, doi:10.1029/2011GL046845.
 [PDF]